asheroto/Refresh-EnvironmentVariables/.github/README.md

 ## Background

 This script is derived from [Chocolatey's helper functions](https://github.com/chocolatey/choco/tree/master/src/chocolatey.resources/helpers/functions).
 The functions have been combined them into one script and some additional functionality has been added.
+Chocolatey is not required to run `Rrefresh-EnvironmentVariables`.

 Per the [Apache 2.0 license](https://www.apache.org/licenses/LICENSE-2.0.html), the original license is included in the script along with the original author attribution, copyright, and changes.
 To keep things simple, the same license is used in this script.
 [More info](https://snyk.io/learn/apache-license/)
 ## Setup